 Leading wisely: how benevolent governance can help society flourish

-Classical philosophy meets public policy — exploring how virtue, wisdom, and social good help societies thrive.
-In an age of technocracy and control, what does it mean to govern with moral imagination?
+Classical philosophy meets public policy — exploring how virtue, wisdom, and moral imagination help societies to thrive.

 What if power were exercised with the well-being of all in mind?